schoppmp/oblivc-rust/README.md

 C-like programs.
 This wrapper allows to develop Rust programs that call Obliv-C protocols.

-If Obliv-C is installed system-wide, that installation is used.
-Otherwise, Obliv-C will be built from source.
+If an Obliv-C installation is passed via the `OBLIVC_PATH` environment variable, that installation is used.
+Otherwise, Obliv-C is built from source.